packetflinger/opentdm/README.md

 `topshots/bottomshots` Show best/worst accuracy for all weapons from previous match for all players

+`playerconfig` Show the playerconfig data downloaded from the config/API server

+`weapontimer` Start a 30 second weapon timer

+`armortimer` Start a 20 second armor timer

 ## Team Captain Commands
 `kickplayer/removeplayer/remove <id>` Remove a player from your team